EGF2/docs/source/includes/_Micro Services.md

 - any - allow access to any request.
 - registered_user - allow access to registered users.
 - self - allow access to own objects and edges - objects that have field `"user"` pointing to the current user.
 - \<role based access rule> - this rule is specified as a role name that user should have on User/roles edge.
-Example: CustomerRole, AdminRole, etc.
+Example: customer_role, admin_role, etc.
-- TODO: we need to provide info here on how clients will be able to specify custom ACL rules.

 ### Extension Points